Mountains, snow and a radio station

 The adjacent "hiking map of the Principality of Liechtenstein" available almost everywhere in the country.
 It shows in the scale 1:25000 all marked hiking trails.
 Electronic versions are disposable as GEO data from Liechtenstein and GPS-supported suggestions for hikes at the Country administration and the Liechtenstein tourism.
 But all 3 sources point out only the routes, you can walk on it in the summer.
 The ways are still even there in winter of course, but then you should estimate very accurately (!), if the target path is accessible and whether the own ability is equal to it.
 Even more than in the summer you should familiarize also no matter with the directions, whether if you using the paper version or a GPS device.
 The markers placed on stones are guaranteed not to see and the piles with signs can be snowed in.
 It is therefore important to orient themselves on the peaks, valleys and other distinctive even in winter recognizable points.
 Had I ever followed this brazen principle, I would have gone on the first day not to mislead.

 At Liechtenstein tourism also a map as PDF file is avaiable, which shows also the existing, well groomed winter hiking trails together with the slopes and cross-country skiing trails around the municipalities Malbun and Steg.
 All winter hiking trail are marked with purple wooden poles and signs.

 Also there are for small ski fans the Malbi-Park and for the larger ones the Schneeflucht.
-These two "slopes" are equipped also with ski lifts.
+These 2 "slopes" are equipped also with ski lifts.